Sitecore/Sitecore.HabitatHome.Utilities/XP/install/README.md

 ----------

 #### Installation

+- Set some predefined defaults
 `.\set-installation-defaults.ps1`
+- Create a copy of the overrides file
 `copy set-installation-overrides.ps1.example set-installation-overrides.ps1`

-- Automatically set the sql "sa" password into the overrides file (assumes you've set the $saPassword variable - if not just replace $saPassword with the value you would like (in single quotes of course)
-`(Get-Content set-installation-overrides.ps1).replace('###saPassword###', $saPassword) | Set-Content set-installation-overrides.ps1`
+- Edit ***set-installation-overrides.ps1*** to set the SQL instance name and sa password

 - Copy your license file to the .\assets folder
 `copy ~\Downloads\license.xml .\assets`